Thyroid, Substernal Goiter Treatment & Management

 Preoperative management for substernal thyroidectomy focuses on (1) avoidance of thyroid storm, (2) detailed comprehension of the patient's anatomic considerations, and (3) preparation for airway difficulties during anesthesia.
 Accordingly, all patients undergoing thyroid surgery should have preoperative thyroid function studies as well as appropriate medical management of any thyrotoxicity.
 Although passing an endotracheal tube through and past an area of extrinsic tracheal compression caused by benign substernal goiters rarely is problematic, distortion of the normal position of the larynx may make peroral intubation more difficult.

 In addition, patients who have difficult upper airway anatomy and tracheal compression from substernal goiter or those who become symptomatic with neck extension may pose significant hazards during induction of anesthesia.
 Therefore, an appropriate preoperative discussion with the anesthesiologist regarding airway management issues is recommended.
 Additionally, the anesthesiologist should have access to and expertise in fiberoptic intubation.
+The use of an appropriate endotracheal tube for intraoperative recurrent laryngeal nerve monitoring is also an appropriate consideration.

-CT scanning currently is the most useful tool in preoperative assessment of patient anatomy.
+Computed tomography scanning is currently the most useful tool in preoperative assessment of patient anatomy.
 In most cases, substernal goiters can be removed successfully through a transcervical approach, although transthoracic approaches are occasionally required.
 Certain radiographic findings may alert the surgeon to the possible need for such an approach.
 For example, posterior mediastinal and posterior intrathoracic goiters may be difficult or impossible to remove through a cervical incision.
 Occasionally, removal of massive centrally located goiters that are wedged between the sternum and spine presents difficulties.
 These anatomic characteristics or substernal goiters occurring in patients who have had prior thyroid surgery (in which fibrosis can make dissection more difficult) may necessitate the assistance of a surgeon experienced in sternotomy or thoracotomy.
+[9, 10]

 Previous